mateo16/website/src/pages/blog/deploying-lightning-fast-python-microservices/index.md

 INFO:     Waiting for application startup.
 INFO:     Application startup complete.
 ```

-That's it!
-You should be up and running. 🚀
+And voilà!
+You're up and running. 🚀

-## Motivation
+## Now onto the deets!

-Before we delve into details, let's discuss the main goals when architecting our services.
-Obviously, every organization is different but these are the ones that are important to us:
+Before we delve into the details, let's discuss the main goals when architecting our services:

 - **Speed**: We want every bit of performance we can squeeze out of our code.
 Snappy services make for happy users.
-- **Safety**: Safe code is a must.
-User data needs to be secure at all times, no BS.
+- **Safety**: Secure code is a must.
+User data needs to be secure at all times, no excuses.
-- **Continuous deployment**: We want to deliver software as fast as possible without compromising on [developer experience](https://future.a16z.com/the-case-for-developer-experience/).
+- **Ease of deployment**: We want to deliver software as fast and as painlessly as possible without compromising on [developer experience](https://future.a16z.com/the-case-for-developer-experience/).

-## Gimme the deets!

-With these goals in mind let's look at specific design elements and put it all together.
+Which brings us to...

 ### FastAPI for the win

 We're big fans of [FastAPI](https://fastapi.tiangolo.com/uk/deployment/server-workers/).
-If you're not yet familiar, FastAPI allows you to write blazing-fast Python services that are self-documenting thanks to automatically-generated OpenAPI docs and much more.
 FastAPI is at the heart of how we deliver our services.

-FastAPI uses [uvicorn](https://www.uvicorn.org/) as its server gateway interface (which uses [uvloop](https://github.com/MagicStack/uvloop)), providing ultra-fast response times for your Python APIs, on par with Node.js.
+In case you haven't yet heard of it, FastAPI is an [ASGI](https://asgi.readthedocs.io/en/latest/) server framework.
+It provides OpenAPI documentation out of the box as well as type checking.
+It uses [uvicorn](https://www.uvicorn.org/) as its server gateway interface (which uses [uvloop](https://github.com/MagicStack/uvloop)), providing ultra-fast response times for your Python APIs, on par with Node.js.

-Here's the Python code we'll be using:
+Here's all the Python code you'll need:

 ```python
 # src/main.py